EMaksy/trento-project-susecon-2024/handout/trento_installation_cheat_sheet_cloud.md

 sudo vim /var/lib/pgsql/data/postgresql.conf
 ```

-Add at the beginning of the config file.
+Add at the beginning of the config file:

 ```bash
 listen_addresses = '*'